GautamGupta/bb-legacy-plugins/allow-images/tags/0.9/readme.txt

 == Installation ==

 1. Add the `allow-images.php` file to bbPress' `my-plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in bbPress.

 == Frequently Asked Questions ==